 In terms of terciles (Fig. 17-18), winter precipitation over the RA VI MedCOF domain was in the lowest tercile range in almost entire Iberia, in parts of France, Italy, Hungary and Greece, much of the South Caucasus, southeastern Turkey and most of the Middle East.
-Precipitation was in the middle and upper tercile range particularly in central Italy, on the Balkan Peninsula, in the Ukraine, most of Turkey and in coastal regions of the Middle East.
-Large parts of France also had precipitation in the middle tercile range.
-E-OBS data show some larger areas of the lower tercile range on the Balkan Peninsula compared to GPCC; particularly there is a discrepancy in Bulgaria.
-The national assessment of Bulgaria states near or above-normal precipitation, which is more in line with GPCC data.
+Precipitation was in the middle or upper tercile range particularly in central Italy, on the Balkan Peninsula, in the Ukraine, most of Turkey and in coastal regions of the Middle East.
+Large parts of France also had precipitation in the middle tercile and locally in the upper tercile range.
+E-OBS data show some larger areas of the lower tercile range on the Balkan Peninsula compared to GPCC and ERA5; particularly there is a discrepancy in Bulgaria.
+The national assessment of Bulgaria states near or above-normal precipitation, which is more in line with GPCC and ERA5 data.